Finding a pair of boxing gloves that offer sufficient support and protection is incredibly important for any experience level boxer.

 All in all, these are easily one of the best ladies boxing gloves around and are well worth considering.

 Twins are a well known brand in the Muay Thai game, however are also an incredibly popular choice amongst boxers.

 Their products are hand-made in Thailand, home of Muay Thai and where some of the highest quality gear comes from.
 As such, they’ve attained a reputation for delivering long lasting gloves that are highly protective and made to the highest possible standard.

 What’s more, these are probably the coolest looking gloves I’ve ever seen.
 If you like a bit of flare to your gear, then I think you’ve found the gloves for you.
 They come in a range of different designs, from a gold dragon to the flag of Brazil.

-Due to their high quality build and funky design, these gloves are fairly expensive.
+Due to their high quality build and funky design, these are fairly expensive.
 As such, they’re probably more ideal to boxing enthusiasts who are confident that the money will be put to good use.

 These are some of the best value for money boxing gloves currently going.
-It still surprises me how cheap you can get these gloves considering they’re made using genuine full-grain leather.
+It still surprises me how cheap you can get these for, considering they’re made using genuine full-grain leather.
 Usually, genuine leather gloves cost a fair bit, but that’s not the case here.

 The padding around the glove is constructed using multiple layers of both high and low density foam.
 This produces a highly shock absorbing outer layer that allows for high impact shots to be thrown safely.